 After a planning meeting with all parties, the methods were agreed upon and the grouting began.
 First, AV-202 Multigrout with the Oakum Soakum technique was used in the expansion joint – 12ft. up the retaining wall and 12 ft. down the horizontal joint at the bottom of the tank.
 Oakum is a strong, fibrous material designed for use in cracks, joints, and areas where a carrier is needed to keep the grout in place – in this case, up the retaining wall.
 After letting the Oakum and AV-202 cure, AV-315 Microfoam was pumped into a drilled hole (one drilled hole per expansion joint).
 The AV-315 was pumped until resin was seen flowing down the expansion joint, passed the cured oakum.
 Pumping was paused, and the Oakum Soakum technique was continued down the expansion joint.
 Once the AV-202 cured, Microfoam pumping continued, this time with no resin traveling down the expansion joint.
 The team continued pumping AV-315 for a little longer after the water was stopped to ensure the leak was completely grouted.
 This process was repeated for the second expansion joint.

-Charlie stayed onsite to assist Western finish to finish the job.
-Initially scheduled for two days, Charlie and the Western team were able to complete the job in one day and the rest of the project was able to continue.
+Avanti's field service manager stayed onsite to assist Western finish to finish the job.
+Initially scheduled for two days, he and the Western team were able to complete the job in one day and the rest of the project was able to continue.
 Results matter and the proof is in the pudding when it comes to Avanti’s Field Service.

 If you have any questions regarding Avanti’s products or Field Service, call 800.877.2570 to speak with a member of our Sales & Support Team or visit www.AvantiGrout.com for more information.